SatoriCyber/universal-data-permissions-scanner/docs/datastores/mongodb.md

 ### Setup Access to Scan a MongoDB Atlas Cluster

-To enable authz-analyzer to scan the list of users, roles and permissions perform the following steps:
+To enable universal-data-permissions-scanner to scan the list of users, roles and permissions perform the following steps:
 1. Create an organization API Key in the Atlas management console.
 2. Grant the `Organization Read Only` role to the API key you created
 3. Copy the Public and Private keys and store them for later use.

-To enable authz-analyzer to scan the list of databases and collections in a MongoDB cluster perform the following steps:
+To enable universal-data-permissions-scanner to scan the list of databases and collections in a MongoDB cluster perform the following steps:
 1. Create a custom role.
 2. Grant the `listDatabases` action to the role.
 3. Grant the `listCollections` action on each database in the cluster to the role.